 Blind elephant that has been rescued from mistreatment

 The tour starts early.
 A van with a capacity of 15 people does all the transfers.
 Inside the van is a well-documented film explaining the background and operation of the place.
 Upon arriving, the visitors are sent to the observation platform, where everything happens.
 This is the truly magical moment because it is the first contact we have with the animal.
 Soon the attendant accompanies the elephant next to the group and one at a time, each visitor can feed it with fruits.

 Then we began to recognize the huge lawn where the elephant groups are.
 Everything is really very free and open, so it is recommended to have good sense at the time of interacting with the animal.
 We received instructions on how to approach and play.

 Mud bath time

 In the afternoon, we took the elephants to bathe in the river inside the park.
 Each visitor gets a bucket.
 I confess it was the most fun time of the tour.
 It’s also very cool to see how they play in the mud.
 It is important to remember to go in comfortable clothes that can get wet, as we enter the river along with the elephants at bath time.
 Moreover, sunscreen and mosquito repellent are required items.

 As a conscious traveler, I think it is important to invest our time and effort in entities that we truly believe in.
 While I was there, I could see their commitment to the animals closely.
 Having a direct contact with the elephants was a unique and unforgettable experience in my life!

 Author: Thatiane Ferrari

-If you have decided to visit Chiang Mai, we recommend you Chiang Mai Room Short Term at the best rates available online.
+For your next vacation, we recommend Chiang Mai Short Term Rooms at the best rates available online.